montopolis/desdinova/README.md

 Use [RealFaviconGenerator](https://realfavicongenerator.net/svg-favicon/)

 -   Update `favicon.svg` and `favicon.png` in the `/public` folder
 -   Note: Favicon settings are in `/src/components/_core/Head.astro`

-<a id="update-font"></a>

 ## Updating the Font

 ### Method #1: Bundled via Fontsource

 -   Add the font to `package.json` from [Fontsource](https://fontsource.org)
 -   Import the font in `/src/components/_core/Head.astro`

 ### Method #2: Google Fonts (Enable Cloudflare Fonts recommended)

 -   Include the font in `/src/components/_core/Head.astro`

 ### Updating All Methods

 -   Update the CSS styles at the bottom of `/src/Layout/Layout.astro`
 -   Modify the font settings in `tailwind.config.mjs`

-<a id="update-colors"></a>

 ## Updating Colors

 -   ...

 ---

-<a id="#update-astro"></a>

 ## Updating Astro

 -   Stash any pending git updates to start with a clean slate
 -   Run `npx @astrojs/upgrade` to upgrade Astro's first-party packages
 -   Be mindful of potential breaking changes or proceed at your own risk
 -   Optionally, run `npm run update` to update non-Astro packages
 -   Ensure there are no errors with `npm run astro check`
 -   Test the site using `npm run preview`
 -   If everything is functional, commit and push the changes
 -   Desdinova will be kept up-to-date with upstream updates as best as possible

 ## Porting Desdinova Updates to Your Site

 -   This can be complex 😬
 -   If your site is functional and building correctly, it's often best to leave it as is 😅

 ### Update Approaches